Endocrinology Fellowship Resources

 Self Study Books (Rapid Review of General Endocrinology)

-These are good endocrinology books for medical students.
+These are good endocrinology books for medical students and internal medicine residents.

 Manual of Endocrinology and Metabolism (Lippincott Manual Series)

 This is a must-read for all fellows in training.
 The most recent version includes relevant landmark clinical trials.
 The authors present their rich clinical experience in a simple and easy-to-read format.
 As an endocrinology fellow, you have an enquiring mind, and this book will settle those queries in a time-efficient manner.